A Lightweight Approach for State Machine Replication: Introduction

 Our main result is a protocol that meets all performance criteria listed at the beginning of Section~\ref{sec:overview}.
 Concretely, it achieves logarithmic (in $n$) communication per client command and logarithmic latency.
 Further, server space is logarithmic in the length of the committed history plus logarithmic space per client.
 Clients only store logarithmic information for each command they issue.
 Our protocol guarantees {liveness} against any 1-late, $1/10$-blocking adversary and {strong safety} (Definition~\ref{def:commitment_problem}) against any 1-late adversary, with no bound on the number of blocked servers.
 Finally, it provides logarithmic-time \emph{recovery} from any number of blocked servers under a 1-late adversary (Definition~\ref{def:recovery_problem}).
 Our protocol compares favorably with other gossip-based blockchain protocols, in particular Avalanche, which achieves the same performance but can only provide liveness against $O(\!\sqrt n)$ blocking failures (whereas we tolerate $\Omega(n)$) and does not consider the ramifications of keeping servers lightweight.

-A further contribution is that servers do not store the full command history, as is common in blockchains.
+Further, we show that servers do not need to store the full command history, as is common in blockchains.
 Instead, commitment certificates are offloaded to the issuing clients.
 Servers keep only the shared state and the pool of uncommitted commands.
 Clients need certificate updates only when they submit a new command, and can remain offline otherwise.
 Our approach has additional benefits to privacy: after a command is committed, only the client will retain command-specific information.
 Technically, the recovery protocol is the most delicate component.
 Our techniques require new insights into the median rule under blockings and two tightly coupled subprotocols, enabling rapid (logarithmic-time) recovery after arbitrary blocking attacks.